-If you are in the market to purchase immovable property but you have been unable to successfully obtain a mortgage bond from a financial institution to finance the purchase price, the option of entering into an instalment sale agreement with the Seller, may just be the alternative solution you need.
+If you are in the market to purchase immovable property but have been unable to successfully obtain a mortgage bond from a financial institution to finance the purchase price, the option of entering into an instalment sale agreement with the Seller may just be the alternative solution you need.

 As a point of departure, the Alienation of Land Act 68 of 1981 (“Act”) is the applicable statutory legislation that applies to the sale of land by way of instalments.
 In essence, an instalment sale agreement can be defined as a written agreement entered into between the Seller and Purchaser, which provides that the purchase price for the immovable property or land concerned, and can be paid by the Purchaser in more than two instalments, over a period of more than two years.

-What happens once I have entered into Instalment Sale Agreement?
+What happens once I have entered into the Instalment Sale Agreement?

 Once the Seller and Purchaser have executed the instalment sale agreement, section 20(1)(a) of the Act immediately comes into effect.
 This provision places an obligation on the Seller to ensure that the instalment sale agreement is recorded against the title deed of the immovable property in the prescribed manner, by the Registrar concerned, within 90 days.
 From the outset, this obligation is placed on the Seller to ensure that the instalment sale agreement is registered within the time period stipulated above.